Tanya Nair

 Additional Projects

-- Startup (in progress): Building a research-informed life analytics platform.
+- Spark Accelerator: Building a research-informed life analytics platform.

 - Reading: 30 books this year!

-- YouTube channel: Posting about AI & linguistics once a month (in an ideal world).
+- YouTube channel/Blog: Posting about AI & linguistics once a month (in an ideal world).